box/developer.box.com/content/guides/collaborations/allowed-domains/delete.md

   - /guides/collaboration-whitelists/delete-whitelist
 ---

-# Removed a previously allowed domain for collaboration
+# Remove a previously allowed domain for collaboration

 Deleting a domain from the list of allowed collaboration domains will remove the ability for collaborations to be created between your enterprise and users in